championble3/NBA-Analysis-/README.md

    ETL Scripts: Automatically triggered on container startup or can be run manually

-   BI Tool (optional): Available at http://localhost:3000 if Metabase is included in the setup
+   BI Tool (optional): Available at http://localhost:3000 if Metabase is included in the setup - it is not available on default as right now it is running locally